couchbaselabs/tuqtng/tutorial/content/slide-42.md

-## Merchant - Active customers in the last month
+## Merchant - Reporting the active monthly customers

 In the e-commerce world, purchases define user activity and growth.
-The nickelstore sales team wants to know the number of unique customers that purchased something on the site in the last month.
+The dimestore sales team wants to know the number of unique customers that purchased something on the site in the last month.
 Dixon has been asked to produce a report.

 He uses N1QL to query Couchbase and get the numbers he needs for his report.